HaolinHom/a-cli/README.md

 ### publish

-Publish project code.
+Publish the project code.
-Its operation is based on the `publish.js` file in the cli plugin.
+Its operation is based on the `publish.js` file in the CLI plugin.

 ```bash
 wucli publish